Ling adder

 In electronics, a Ling adder is a particularly fast binary adder designed using H. Ling's equations and generally implemented in BiCMOS.
-Samuel Naffziger of Hewlett Packard presented an innovative 64 bit adder in 0.5 μm CMOS based on Ling's equations at ISSCC 1996.
+Samuel Naffziger of Hewlett-Packard presented an innovative 64 bit adder in 0.5 μm CMOS based on Ling's equations at ISSCC 1996.
 The Naffziger adder's delay was less than 1 nanosecond, or 7 FO4.
-See Naffziger's paper below for more details.

 Equations

-4-bit Ling adder, Sklansky architecture: